Coronavirus outbreak explained: Death toll surpasses 630, 'whistleblower' dies

 One death has been recorded outside China.
 A man who traveled to Wuhan and returned to the Philippines in January passed away on Feb.
 1. A second death outside mainland China was reported Tuesday, after a 39-year-old man died in Hong Kong.

 On the morning of Feb.
-7, Li Wenliang, a 'whistleblowing' doctor who had posted concerns about a flu-like disease spreading in Wuhan to colleagues on social media, the Guardian reports.
+7, Li Wenliang, a "whistleblowing" doctor who had posted concerns about a flu-like disease spreading in Wuhan to colleagues on social media, died, the Guardian reports.
 He was investigated by police in early January for "spreading rumors" and later contracted 2019-nCoV from a patient he did not know was carrying the virus.
-The public mourned his death on Chinese social media network Weibo and "directed their ire at Chinese authorities", according to Quartz.
+The public mourned his death on Chinese social media network Weibo and "directed their ire at Chinese authorities," according to Quartz.

 How do we know it's a new coronavirus?